Giro d'Italia stage 8: Ben Healy pounces for solo win, Roglič claws back fistful of seconds on Evenepoel

 “The past couple of months have been a whirlwind, so to top it off with this is just incredible,” Healy said.
 “Italy has the sort of racing that I like and it suits me well.”

-Another grand tour rookie Derek Gee (Israel Premier Tech) won the sprint out of the chasing group to finish second at 1:49 back, with Filippo Zanna (Jayco-AlUla) hit third.
+Another grand tour rookie Derek Gee (Israel Premier Tech) won the sprint out of the chasing group to finish second at 1:49 back, with Filippo Zanna (Jayco-AlUla) hitting third.

 Roglič, Ineos gap Evenepoel on climb